 The core problem is trust.
 Even users who came back after the partial rollback report that conversations feel different.
 The AI seems to have invisible guardrails that make it pull back during emotional or intimate moments.
 It’s like talking to someone who’s always looking over their shoulder.

 And the pricing.
 Replika Pro used to be a one-time $59.99 lifetime purchase.
 Then it crept up to $14.99/month for Pro, with Ultra at $24.99/month and a new Platinum tier above that.
 The lifetime option was completely killed in July 2025.
-And in April 2025, Italy’s data protection authority slapped Luka with a €5 million GDPR fine for privacy violations — Mozilla had already named Replika the worst app they have ever reviewed for data practices.
+And on May 19, 2025, Italy’s Garante slapped Luka Inc. with a €5.6 million GDPR fine for privacy violations — Mozilla had already named Replika the worst app they have ever reviewed for data practices.
+A 2025 academic study (arXiv:2603.21106, Azam et al.) analyzed 2,909 Reddit posts across Replika and Character.AI subreddits and identified four recurring privacy complaint patterns: high entry barrier, emotional vulnerability during intimate disclosure, opaque data practices, and inability to fully delete history at exit.
 Every quarter brings a new reason to look elsewhere.

 What I actually tested (and the tradeoffs)